George Turner - Father of Sarah Wagg and Jane Trickett

 Linda's mother, Shirley, has transcribed as much as possible which reveals that-

-• George's parents were William, a bricklayer, and Sarah and they came from York, England.
+• George's parents were William, a bricklayer, and Sarah and they came from Yorkshire, England.

 • George was to "learn" the occupation of a shipwright.